Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, Mark Stein.

 I have no problem in saying this.

-I think there's all kinds of baggage baggage with Newt.
+I think there's all kinds of baggage.

-Well no, no, no, no, no, no.
+No, no, no, no, no, no.

-It's not it's not it's not lame at all.
+It's not lame at all.

-It's not lame at all, uh Mr. Snurley.
+It's not lame at all, Mr. Snerdley.

 Actually making money off the Olympics is an achievement.

-Do you know uh Canada held the Olympics in Montreal in nineteen seventy-six and they didn't pay Montreal taxpayers only finished paying off the debts from the nineteen seventy six Olympics on their two thousand and five property tax bills.
+Montreal taxpayers only finished paying off the debts from the 1976 Olympics on their 2005 property tax bills.

-That's what having a non-Mitt Romney run Olympics can do.
+That's what having a non-Mitt Romney-run Olympics can do.

 You know, I say there's too much hate out there.

-I'm gonna take the high road.
+I'm going to take the high road.

 But it doesn't work like that.

-We're gonna disagree.
+We're going to disagree.

 And the point is that any one of these guys would be better than Barack Obama.

-Uh Obama tonight is going to be talking about fairness.
+Obama tonight is going to be talking about fairness.

 Fairness, when a government official uses the word fairness, what he means is more state power.

-It turns out he's who knew he's the surprise beneficiary of the cancellation of the Keystone Pipeline.
+He's the surprise beneficiary of the cancellation of the Keystone pipeline.

 Fairness.

-When a politician uses the term fairness, what they mean is government management uh of relations between individuals.
+When a politician uses the term fairness, what they mean is government management of relations between individuals.

 Any one of the four guys on that stage should be better.

-Yes, there's problems, so what?
+Yes, there's problems.

-I don't I'd like I'd love it if Calvin Coolidge won the ticket, but he's not running this year.
+I'd love it if Calvin Coolidge won the ticket, but he's not running this year.

 He didn't want to get into the race.